 - Where possible, we asked questions in a manner such that the variable under question was either dichotomous or categorical, rather than continuous; this was in an effort to maximize the likelihood of response from institutions.

 - We applied standardized scoring of responses across all institutions.

 - We measured and reported response rates both for the entire questionnaire and for individual questions.

 - If more than one person per institution replied, and there was discrepancy in the responses, first we aimed to verify the correct answer via verified public sources.
 If this was not possible, we elected to use the answer that favored the university.

 SCORING AND GRADING

-As in 2013 and given the purpose of the Report Card, greater weight was allocated to the Innovation and Access sections, with each section accounting for 40% of the total grade.
-The Empowerment section was worth 20% of the total grade due to the increased challenges in evaluating these specific metrics and the lack of a measurable correlation between these metrics and their impact on increasing access to medicines and addressing neglected diseases in low- and middle-income countries.
+As in 2015 and given the purpose of the Report Card, greater weight was allocated to the Innovation and Access sections, with each section accounting for 25% of the total grade.
+The Empowerment section is worth 10% of the total grade due to the increased challenges in evaluating these specific metrics and the lack of a measurable correlation between these metrics and their impact on increasing access to medicines and addressing neglected diseases in low- and middle-income countries.